Alternate Monk

 • Weapons: Simple weapons, shortswords

-• Tools: One set of artisan's tools or a musical instrument
+• Tools: One set of artisan's tools or musical instrument

 • Saving Throws: Strength, Dexterity